Kurtm36/Think-Tank-philosophy-website-/README.md

 - Prompt the user to engage with the website on other social medias i.e Facebook , Twitter , Instagram , Twitter.

-- When user hovers on icons , display a hover effect.
+- When user hovers on icons , displays a hover effect.

 - Follow the color and theme of website in regards to footer styling.